 Using these variables is very similar to doing conditional compilation using AC_SUBST variables, as described in Section 8.1.3 [Conditional Sources], page 56.
 That is, when building a program, '\$(LIBOBJS)' and '\$(ALLOCA)' should be added to the associated 'LDADD' variable, or to the 'LIBADD' variable when building a library.
 However there is no need to list the corresponding sources in 'EXTRA__SOURCES' nor to define 'DEPENDENCIES'.
 Automake automatically adds '\$(LIBOBJS)' and '\$(ALLOCA)' to the dependencies, and it will discover the list of corresponding source files automatically (by tracing the invocations of the AC_LIBSOURCE Autoconf macros).
-However, if you have already defined 'DEPENDENCIES' explicitly for an unrelated reason, then you have to add these variables manually.
+If you have already defined 'DEPENDENCIES' explicitly for an unrelated reason, then you either need to add these variables manually, or use 'EXTRA__DEPENDENCIES' instead of 'DEPENDENCIES'.